To support SCERTs in their journey of transforming DIETs into Centres of Excellence in Education

 Training State Resource Groups (SRGs), Key Resource Persons (KRPs), and faculty members to become instructional leaders capable of mentoring and facilitating effective teacher education.

-Embedding action research and reflective practices within teacher education systems to ensure evidence-based pedagogy and localized academic planning.
+Embedding action research and reflective practices within teacher education systems to ensure evidence-based pedagogy and localised academic planning.

 Building faculty and institutional capacity to promote inclusive practices, ensuring that learning is accessible and equitable for all.